Canhui/canhui.github.io/_pages/about.md

 Job openings
 ======
-For students interested in working on a research project or participating in a competition, please feel free to contact me.
+<span style="color:red"> For students interested in working on a research project or participating in a competition, please feel free to contact me.</span>

 Recent news